-The submission period for the 2017 Learning Impact Awards begins 4 January and ends 28 February 2017.
-Upon receipt of your application an acknowledgement will be sent via email to the applicant.
+The submission period for the 2018 Learning Impact Awards begins 3 January and ends 28 February 2018.
+Upon receipt of your application, an acknowledgment will be sent via email to the applicant.
 There is a modest $500 processing fee, which is waived for all IMS Global Learning Consortium members.

 Each submission must designate:

 - Research: Products or services that have been prototyped, but not deployed operationally.
 Entries in the research category are evaluated on the potential impact.